 If you’re planning to start a business in Michigan using a specific name, you may need to register for a business name.
-Business name registration is commonly referred to as a Michigan DBA, “Doing Business As,” or Fictitious Business Name, but is officially called an Assumed Name.
+Business name registration is commonly called a Michigan DBA, “Doing Business As,” or Fictitious Business Name, but is officially called an Assumed Name.

 To see if you need to register for a Michigan Assumed Name and steps on how to register, check out our guide.